cobyge/G.O.A.T/README.md

     Decide if Karma page is something we want in our server.(Make optional?)

     Figure out now.json file renaming.
-Add to README
+Add now deployment to README

-    Change the way this server currently adds new members:  It currently has it's roles hardcoded into the body, I want to make some of them come from the server (channels), and some come from env-file (Default role, and role to change to (if-any).
+    Change the way this server currently adds new members

 	Add explanation of the tagging system